Alex

 Step 6: Use 3-5 Hashtags

 Don’t spam 20 hashtags.
 Use 3-5 relevant, specific tags.
 Mix one trending tag, two niche tags, and one or two descriptive tags.
-(See our Instagram Reels Best Practices guide for the complete hashtag strategy.)
+(See our Instagram Reels Guide 2026 for the complete hashtag strategy.)

 Instagram Reels Analytics: What to Track